apoorva-s1301/apoorva-s1301/README.md

 ☑️  I am a pre-final year undergraduate student, pursuing my degree in B.Tech(IT) from Maharaja Agrasen Institute Of Technology, Delhi.

-☑️  I am presently working as a SDE intern at Pepcoding Education Private Limited.
+☑️  I have previously worked as a SDE intern at Pepcoding Education Private Limited.

 ☑️  I was selected for the Microsoft Engage Program'21, wherein I was mentored by senior leaders from Microsoft India.